What is a Flowchart, and Why Is It Important?

 What Is a Flowchart?

-Flowcharts are visual diagrams that use symbols to outline the separate steps of a process in sequential order.
-They are a tool that business users and programmers rely on for various purposes.
-For example, a programmer may create a flowchart or process map to help a stakeholder visualize how data enters a program, different transformations within the program, and how the data converts to an output.
+Flowcharts are visual diagrams that use symbols to show the steps of a process in order.
+They are tools that business users and programmers rely on for various purposes.
+A programmer can use a flowchart or process map to illustrate data flow in computer programs.
+This includes how data enters the program, undergoes changes, and produces an output.

 Why Are They So Popular?